thoughtspot/thoughtspot.github.io/_complex-search/about-filters.md

 ## Cascading filters

-If you want to apply a table filter wherever the table has been used (Views, Worksheets, Answers, and Pinboards), use Cascading filters.
+If you want to apply a table filter whenever the table has been used (Views, Worksheets, Answers, and Pinboards), use Cascading filters.
 When columns from that table are applied in a search, the table filter is implicitly applied to the search.
 The filter is invisible in the search bar, but visible from the filter bar.

+Consider a table with a filter that is used in a worksheet.
+When a search uses that worksheet, it is as though the filter is added to the search.